duckmayr/ranchr/README.md

 possible; I appreciate his willingness to let me publish his data.
 Please see the file `inst/COPYRIGHTS` for relevant copyright information.

+## Discrepancies

+The data for Kurasu’s guide were compiled several years ago for the PlayStation version of Monster Rancher 2.
+It’s *possible* that some things have changed when they ported the game to iOS, Nintendo Switch, and PC.
+If you notice anything that seems off, just [open and issue](https://github.com/duckmayr/ranchr/issues) and let me know.